lf-lang/rfcs/text/0002-rfc-process.md

   - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, etc.)
   - Additions only likely to be noticed by other developers and invisible to users of Lingua Franca.
-  - Trivial changes that can be implemented and discusssed in a single PR.
+  - Trivial changes that can be implemented and discussed in a single PR.

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.